 As with any type of product you buy, there are usually a few excellent ones, tons of mediocre ones, and some downright horrible ones.
 The same is true with brain and memory supplements.

 When I learn about a brain supplement that’s becoming popular, I check it out.
-When I find an excellent product that meets our stringent criteria, I share it with my readers.
+When I find an excellent product that meets the criteria of a good brain supplement, I share it with my readers.

 And when I find a heavily marketed product that gets my “scam-o-meter” going, I’ll warn you about that, too.

-I have some serious reservations about these 3 popular brain supplements – AlphaBrain, Focus Factor, and Prevagen.
+I have some serious reservations about these three popular brain supplements — AlphaBrain, Focus Factor, and Prevagen.

 Since I have the biggest bone to pick with Prevagen, let’s start there.